Density of rainbow triangles and properly colored $K_4$'s: Proof of Theorem

 We assume the reader of this paper has some basic backgrounds in flag algebras; we provide some introduction to flag algebras in the Appendix\onlyjournal{ of the arXiv version of the paper}, which should be sufficient to understand our proofs.
-First, we prove the asymptotic translation of Theorem~\ref{triangleent} into the flag algebra setting. \begin{lemma} \end{lemma} \begin{proof} First, we observe the following flag algebra inequality